Key legislation and terminology

 There are some exceptions to this, including where the particular treatment involves a substantial risk to the person of death, brain damage, paralysis, or permanent loss of function, or extreme pain or distress.
 In those situations consent to the provision of treatment is required.

 A health professional is under no duty to treat a person (even if requested by a substitute decision-maker) if the treatment would be of no benefit, not in the person’s best interests, or futile.
 In this situation there is no obligation for a health professional to obtain consent to the withholding or withdrawing of such treatment (though, as a matter of practice they may wish to do so).
+For further information about the law relating to futile or non-beneficial treatment visit the Adults Stopping Treatment page.

 Who makes decisions about life-sustaining treatment in an emergency situation?